rust-lang/reference/src/linkage.md

-In general, `--crate-type=bin` or `--crate-type=lib` should be sufficient for all compilation needs, and the other options are just available if more fine-grained control is desired over the output format of a Rust crate.
+In general, `--crate-type=bin` or `--crate-type=lib` should be sufficient for all compilation needs, and the other options are just available if more fine-grained control is desired over the output format of a crate.

 ## Static and dynamic C runtimes